mxmlextrema/mxmlc/docs/artifacts/swf.md

-# Shockwave Flash File
+# SWF artifact

-MXMLC compiles all sources together into a SWF file, to which are contributed for example ActionScript Virtual Machine 2 Bytecode (ABC), binaries and font definitions (as part of embedding fonts).
+MXMLC compiles all sources together into a Shockwave Flash File (SWF), to which are contributed for example ActionScript Virtual Machine 2 Bytecode (ABC), binaries and font definitions (as part of embedding fonts).